 Z Energy And Red Phase Innovate On-the-go EV Charging

-Z Energy (Z) – the country’s largest fuel retailer – has partnered with the rapidly growing Kiwi company Red Phase Technologies (Red Phase) to bring new ultra-fast EV chargers to the forecourt, as it continues to support customers shifting to low emission vehicles.
+Z Energy (Z) – the country’s largest fuel retailer – is partnering with the rapidly growing Kiwi tech company Red Phase Technologies to bring new ultra-fast EV chargers to the forecourt as it continues to help customers shift to low-emission vehicles.
 Together they hope to build the country’s EV fast charging capacity quicker.

 Red Phase, Waiouru

-With the support of EECA and Powerco, two Red Phase EV chargers, each capable of delivering up to 200kW of power, are being piloted at Z Waiouru and will become available to Z app customers from Friday 8 September.

-Red Phase is making innovative technology that allows the chargers to manage their power output efficiently and reduce grid load.
-What this means is the EV that's on charge gets the right amount of power specific to their vehicle, giving customers the fastest and most efficient charge possible.
+With the support of EECA and Powerco, two Red Phase EV chargers, each capable of up to 200kW, are presently being piloted at Z Waiouru.
+Red Phase is making innovative technology that helps chargers use power more efficiently and lessen the strain on the power grid.
+This reduces the charging cost, giving Z’s customers a reliable, fast, and simple charging experience.

-Z is already in the process of building a network of on-the-go, work and home EV charging infrastructure across Aotearoa, says Z’s Head of EV Charging, Kieran Turner.

 Z assures customers they won’t be caught short if the Red Phase chargers have to be taken offline to be adjusted throughout this pilot.